SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

 The QETH (or OSA) device type emulates an OSA Express card running in QDIO mode.
 Both layer-2 and layer-3 are currently supported.
 The mode of operation is selected by the emulated workload and cannot be configured from Hercules.

-For more information please refer to the the QETH/OSA section of the Hercules Configuration File web page, [hercconf.html](https://sdl-hercules-390.github.io/html/hercconf.html#QETH).
+For more information please refer to the QETH/OSA section of the Hercules Configuration File web page, [hercconf.html](https://sdl-hercules-390.github.io/html/hercconf.html#QETH).

 ## Notes